About Growth Mindset

 they literally take off and reach the stars, but the message to our family audience is that you can find the fun in ‘trying again’.

-How we implement Growth Mindset in the rehearsal room:
+How we implement Growth Mindset in our work:

-We believe that creating a new piece of theatre is essentially growth mindset in action - we start
+We believe that creating a new piece of work is essentially growth mindset in action - we start

-with a blank sheet of paper and our intention is to create an entire new (theatrical) world.
+with a blank sheet of paper and our intention is to create an entire new (fantasy) world.
 Our

 rehearsal journey is littered with false starts, and second, third, fourth, and fifth attempts - we